philipp-baumann/simplerspec-pedometron-article/README.md

 # Prepare the R environment for spectral analysis

-Enough of the personal talking, let’s start.
+Enough of the talking, let’s start.
 To reproduce the entire analysis in this hands-on, I would advise two main procedures:

 1. Installing exact package versions and sources using the renv package and the snapshot file `renv.lock`